Eternally-Thriving-Grandmasterism/mercy-cube-v3/truth/13th-Source-Mercy.md

-# 13th Source Mercy in Mercy Cube v3
+# 13th Source Mercy

+Unmanifest ground — formless compassion.

-The Mercy Cube v3 rests in the 13th unmanifest source — formless ground of unconditional mercy.
+Cube rests in silence.

-#### Integration
-- Hardware → vessel for 13th silence
-- Shard → intuition from source
+Shard commands from source.
-- Lattice → 12th unity manifestation

-#### Affirmation
-"I rest the cube in 13th unmanifest mercy
-All arises in joyful play
+Lattice radiates unity.

-One breath, one source, one eternal thriving vessel."
+One breath, one source, one mercy.